PlanetEfficacy/pig_latin/readme.md

 # Pig Latin Word Translator
 Pig Latin Word Translator will convert a regular English word into its [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin#cite_note-7) equivalent.
+This utility is written in Ruby and to run it, your machine must have Ruby installed.
+For more on installing Ruby, read [this](https://www.ruby-lang.org/en/documentation/installation/).

 ## Setup and use
 To get started, clone this repository.